microsoft/nni/nni/retiarii/hub/README.md

 | DARTS            | darts-v2              | CIFAR-10 | 97.37  | Default                      |
 | ShuffleNetSpace  | spos                  | ImageNet | 74.14  | BGR tensor; no normalization |

-The pretrained weights listed above are converted with [these scripts](https://github.com/ultmaster/spacehub-conversion).
+The metrics listed above are obtained by evaluating the checkpoints provided the original author and converted to NNI NAS format with [these scripts](https://github.com/ultmaster/spacehub-conversion).
 Do note that some metrics can be higher / lower than the original report, because there could be subtle differences between data preprocessing, operation implementation (e.g., 3rd-party hswish vs ``nn.Hardswish``), or even library versions we are using.
 But most of these errors are acceptable (~0.1%).
 We will retrain these architectures in a reproducible and fair training settings, and update these results when the training is ready.

 Latency / FLOPs data are missing in the table.
 Measuring them would be another task.